 Attempt Calling Your Parrot:

 If you are incapable to attract your bird back home with his cage or treats, you may attempt “calling” your pet by merely remaining in the vicinity that he is in and repeating recognizable sounds, phrases, and words.
 In some cases, it may attract your parrot to fly down to you.

 At times even the best retrieval efforts fall short of their objective, so if you lose visual contact with your parrot and are unable to find him, try not to get disheartened.
-Post promotional material with pictures and a description of your bird, take out an announcement in the classifieds, use each resource that you can to broaden the word that your parrot is lost.
+Post promotional material with pictures and a description of your bird, take out an announcement in the classifieds, and use each resource that you can to broaden the word that your parrot is lost.

 An ounce of prevention is worth a pound of cure, particularly when it comes to fly-away birds.
-To make sure that your bird doesn’t get misplaced, make sure you keep his wings properly trimmed and your windows and doors are secured when he is not in its cage.
+To make sure your bird doesn’t get misplaced, make sure you keep its wings properly trimmed and your windows and doors are secured when it is not in its cage.